 Republic of the Marshall Islands

 The Republic of the Marshall Islands is sovereign state in the Pacific made up of 2 archipelagic island chains of five islands and 29 atolls, each made up of many small islets.
 It is freely associated with the United States via a treaty, the Compact of Free Association States.
 It was formerly part of the UN Trust Territory of the Pacific Islands, administered by the United States.
 Its residents are citizens of the Republic of the Marshall Islands and the capital, Majuro, is located on an atoll of 64 islands, the Majuro Atoll.
-The Marshall Islands has a land mass of 70 square miles spread across 822,779 square miles of ocean, with a 2013 estimated population of 69,747 (CIA).
+The Marshall Islands has a landmass of 181 square kilometers spread across 1,324,134 square kilometers of ocean, with a 2016 estimated population of 73,376 (CIA, 2017).

 The Marshall Islands are served by 2 hospitals, Leroj Atama Medical Center in Majuro and Leroj Kitlang Health Center in Ebeye.
 The islands are also served by 58 health centers.
 According to the WHO Western Pacific Regional Office, in 2000 the Marshall Islands was served by 24 physicians, 4 dentists, 2 pharmacists, and 152 nurses.

 For additional resources and information, see Pacific Territories, Commonwealth, and Freely Associated States.